holistics/dbml/dbml-homepage/docs/home/README.md

 remove tables, not to define them.
 In other words, **DDL is imperative, while DBML is declarative**.
 This makes DBML so much easier to write, read and maintain.

-DDL is also database specific (Oracle, PostgreSQL, etc), while **DBML is database-agnostic** and designed for the high-level database design instead of low-level database creation.
+DDL is also database specific (Oracle, PostgreSQL, etc), while **DBML is database-agnostic** and designed for the high-level database construct instead of low-level database creation.

 ## What can I do now?

 DBML comes with:
-1. A free, simple database visualiser at [dbdiagram.io](https://dbdiagram.io)
+1. A free database visualiser at [dbdiagram.io](https://dbdiagram.io)
+2. A free database documentation builder at [dbdocs.io](https://dbdocs.io)
-2. A command-line tool to help to convert SQL to DBML files and vice versa.
+3. A command-line tool to help to convert SQL to DBML files and vice versa.
-3. An [open-source JS library](/js-module/) (NPM package) for you to programmatically convert between DBML and SQL DDL.
+4. An [open-source JS library](/js-module/) (NPM package) for you to programmatically convert between DBML and SQL DDL.

 ### dbdiagram